-A final note, is that the more fat you have, the further you can restrict calories.
-The science we have is optimized for individuals who are athletic and are more prone to losing LBM (Lean Body Mass) than overweight individuals.
+A final note is that the more fat you have, the further you can restrict calories.
+The science we have is optimized for individuals who are athletic and are more prone to losing LBM (Lean Body Mass) than overweight people.
 If you have over 20% body fat as a male, you can safely cut calories past the 0.07% figure which is optimal for an athletic and lean individual.

 This is all you need to know to scientifically recomp.
 Everything else online, or even in this guide, is either useful information or someone trying to sell you something.

 Should I take Supplements?